Love on a Branch Line (TV series): Synopsis

-Jasper Pye a refined civil servant is sent to the rural Suffolk/Norfolk counties border to close the Office of Output Statistics which has outlived its usefulness.
+Jasper Pye a refined civil servant is sent to the rural Suffolk–Norfolk border to close the Office of Output Statistics which has outlived its usefulness.
 Instead, he becomes seduced by the small idyllic world he finds there, making his task rather more difficult than he had imagined.
 He soon finds himself becoming entangled with the local aristocrat's three beautiful daughters.

 Plot

-Jasper Pye is a polite, honest civil servant who lives with his mother.
-One night when he hears his girlfriend Deirdre describe him as "a bore" at a party, he decides he needs an urgent, radical change in his life.
-The following morning he heads into the ministry, determined to resign his job and move to Paris to become a painter.
-He is dissuaded by his superior, who instead wants him to go to Arcady Hall in Suffolk where the Office of Output Statistics, a small government department has been working since 1940 when it was commandeered during the Battle of Britain and overlooked for closure for a number of years, despite its apparent lack of usefulness.
+Jasper Pye is a civil servant.
+He hears his girlfriend Deirdre describe him as "a bore" at a party, and decides he needs a radical change in his life.
+The following morning he is determined to resign his job and move to Paris to become a painter.
+He is dissuaded by his superior, who instead wants him to go to Arcady Hall in Suffolk where the Office of Output Statistics, a small government department, has been working since 1940 when the Hall was commandeered during the Battle of Britain.
+The Office has been overlooked for closure for a number of years, despite its apparent lack of usefulness.

-Initially reluctant to take the assignment, the diffident Jasper is persuaded by his boss.
-He is told that his remit is essentially to close the place down, though he has an entirely "free hand" in the matter.
-Jasper prepares to leave for the small village of Arcady where Arcady Hall is located.
+Jasper is told that his remit is to close the place down, though he has an entirely "free hand" in the matter.
+Jasper prepares to leave for the village of Arcady.
 Symbolically he recovers his umbrella which he had shoved into a flowerbed in St James's Park when planning to abandon the civil service, thinking to himself "Well, it was a rather good umbrella and it might rain".

-He catches a train to Arcady but finds that the branch line which runs there from the neighbouring town had closed four years before.
+He catches a train but finds that the branch line to Arcady from the neighbouring town closed four years ago.
 Instead, he has to walk into the village.
-He arrives to find Arcady Hall: a magnificent sight, but seemingly far too large for the small department of three employees who work there.
+He arrives to find Arcady Hall: far too large for the small department of three employees who work there.
 He quickly finds himself the talk of the town, as the 'man from the ministry' who cuts quite a dash.
-In particular, he strikes up relationships with each of Lord Flamborough's daughters; Chloe, the eldest (trapped in an unhappy marriage with her drunken, wayward husband, Lionel Virley, her first cousin and heir to the estate); Belinda, the flirtatious and uninhibited middle daughter; and the wildly gothic romantic youngest, Matilda.
+In particular, he strikes up relationships with each of Lord Flamborough's daughters; Chloe, the eldest (trapped in an unhappy marriage with her drunken, wayward husband Lionel Virley, her first cousin and heir to the estate); Belinda, the flirtatious and uninhibited middle daughter; and the wildly romantic youngest, Matilda.